 As the weather gets colder, do you dig out your winter coats from storage and wish that they don't look so tired?
 Or maybe you consider packing your coats away because you've already had enough of winter and decide you'd rather spend it down south somewhere.
 Regardless, you may have questions as to just how you should be storing your winter coat to keep it looking brand new.

 Don't just toss them back into the basement closet to fend for themselves until you need them again.
-Follow these tips for storing your winter coats properly.
+Here are our suggestions on how to store winter coats properly.

 Just because you don't need to wear it for a while doesn't mean you can pack it away dirty.
 Even if it doesn't seem dirty, think of what it has been protecting you from on the outside and keeping trapped on the inside.
 Don't wait until next year to clean it because chances are you won't.
 And by the time you get to it, the oils and dirt will be even more difficult to remove, and may even be visible.